weilingx46/workshop-sassy-hugo/README.md

 Add a few quick styling changes to make your page unique.

 This is obviously an extremely simple theme, but hopefully it shows how a theme can be made quickly and applied to many pages of your site.

 ### Reverting to Ananke

 By now I'm sure you're eyes are hurting from that horrible yellow background.
 Let's change our site back to using the 'ananke' theme.
-Change the theme in `config.toml` and save.
+Change the `theme` field in `config.toml` back to Ananke and save.
 You may need to restart your hugo server to apply the change.

 ## Hosting and Deployment